Salvador, Bahia: Government and politics

 Salvador's history as the first political capital of Brazil and as the capital of Bahia has meant that the city has historically exerted significant influence of both state and federal politics.
 Because of its importance as the largest port for imported slaves in Brazil, its early political history was dominated by a conservative slaveholding class.
 Bahia was a monarchy stronghold during the movement for Brazilian independence and was the last to join the new Empire of Brazil.
 Despite the abolition of slavery, expansion of the franchise and steady migration of Afro-Brazilians from the Bahian countryside into the city, the city's elected offices have and continue to be dominated by a mostly European-descended upper class in a majority Black city.
 Afro-Brazilians continue to be underrepresented politically and urban renewal efforts have increasingly displaced them out of the historical city center towards the suburbs.
 Examples of the city's political elite include the Magalhães family, which in the last 50 years has held positions for mayor of Salvador (Antônio Carlos and his grandson ACM Neto), governor of Bahia (Antônio Carlos), senator (Antônio Carlos and his son Antônio Júnior) and federal deputy (uncle Luís Eduardo and nephew ACM Neto).
 The control of the state of Bahia, and by extension Salvador, under political boss Antônio Carlos Magalhães was marked by an authoritarian style of clientelism known locally as carlismo.

-Since January 2021, the mayor of Salvador has been Bruno Reis of the Democratas party (DEM).
-The office of mayor has a 4 year term and works with a deputy mayor, also an elected 4 year position.
+Since January 2021, the mayor of Salvador has been Bruno Soares Reis of the União Brasil party (DEM).
+The office of mayor has a 4-year term and works with a deputy mayor, also an elected 4 year position.
 The current deputy mayor is Ana Paula Matos (PDT).
 In recent decades, the position has been held by mostly members of center-right parties such as the Brazilian Democratic Movement Party (PMDB), Brazilian Social Democracy Party (PSDB) and more recently the Democrats (DEM).

 There are 43 councilors in the Salvador City Council, most recently elected in 2020.
-Geraldo Júnior (MDB) is the current president of the City Council.
+Geraldo Júnior (MDB) had been the president of the City Council.